Sylius/Sylius/src/Sylius/Bundle/AddressingBundle/README.md

 SyliusAddressingBundle
 ======================

-There is no default address model or even interface, the key purpose of this bundle is to provide architecture, manipulators, forms and much more for addressing in any Symfony2 application.
+This bundle provides basic architecture, manipulators, forms and interfaces for addressing in any Symfony2 application.
-Default address model needs to be designed after decent discussion.
+There is a default address storage agnostic model and interface, although you can customize it to fit your needs.

 **This bundle is compatible only with 2.1.x branch of Symfony2**.